isomerpages/pmo-nptd/media-centre/speeches/_posts/2025-02-28-post-Speech by Minister Indranee Rajah on Population at the Committee of Supply Debate 2025.md

 and the operational impact on employers.</p>
 <p></p>
 <p>More broadly, however, we do need employers to embrace more family-friendly
 workplace practices.
-For instance, Flexible Work Arrangements (or FWAs) are an important form of support for parents with young children, and other workers with caregiving responsibilities.
+For instance, Flexible Work Arrangements (FWAs) are an important form of support for parents with young children, and other workers with caregiving responsibilities.
 When implemented well, FWAs enable employees to balance their responsibilities both at work, and at home.
 With the implementation of the Tripartite Guidelines on FWA Requests from